MICHELLE: Hey, MJ! Why did the Easter egg hide?

 Ultimately, this arc’s been fun, but not One Piece at its best.

-MELINDA: I suspect any really long series is going to have its less exciting arcs, and at 66 volumes One Piece has certainly earned a rest.
+MJ: I suspect any really long series is going to have its less exciting arcs, and at 66 volumes One Piece has certainly earned a rest.
 I hope for your sake that it is leading up to further greatness, and not petering out like most long series eventually do.
 I’ll admit it’s that 66 volumes that makes venturing further than the three I’ve personally read feel really daunting, but I keep planning to dig back in!

 MICHELLE: I think if you could just get to volume nine, you’d see what the fuss is about!